ganesh-utla/GFG-HFH/README.md

-# GFG SFI
+# GFG HFH

-Quad's Team repo for GFG's Solving for India Hackathon
+GFG's Hack for Health Hackathon

 We have successfully implemented